lancercat/VSDF/README.md

 All data for training and most data for testing (except dictionary based close-set word recogntion) are uploaded to the Kaggle repo:

 https://www.kaggle.com/vsdf2898kaggle/osocrtraining

+The code has beed tested on a fresh Manjaro.
+If the code is still failing, please open an issue or contact me.

+Since we only use Arch-Linux-based systems (Arch and Manjaro), backward compatibility issues may occur.
+We will try our best to patch the code should this happen.
+However, we cannot guarantee a sure fix on backward compatibility issues.

+Also, if you have any questions or concerns about the paper or the code, feel free to open an issue so we can improve them.

 ## Usage
 Please refer to the manul.pdf.